Methods

 Electron Microscopy

 Aberration corrected electron microscopy provides exciting new opportunities to measure chemical properties of extremely small samples with atomic to nanometer scale spatial resolution with superb spectral resolutions (EDX and EELS).
 We have some exciting new STEM system in LeRoy Eyring Center for Solid State Science at ASU.
-Recent examples: Shim et al. (2017, PNAS), Kim et al. (2021, Nature Astronomy).
+Recent examples: Shim et al. (2017, PNAS), Kim et al. (2021, Nature Astronomy), and Kim et al. (2022, Nature Geoscience).

 Secondary Ion Mass Spectrometry